msbnewman/MagpieLab/README.md

 ### getRandomResponse()

 Currently the code has four responses, but a few more would make the chatbot better.
 1. Modify the getRandomResponse() method so that it adds two more noncommittal responses.
+Change the <code>NUMBER_OF_RESPONSES</code> to 6.
 2. Currently the code will only print out the first random response, "Interesting."
 Change the <code>whichResponse</code> assignment statement so it assigns a random number greater than or equal to 0 and less than 6.

 ## Magpie2: Custom Keyword Response (6 Steps)